hixio-mh/epg-old/README.md

+# Updates
+This project will continue in 28 December, 2020 as I'll continue using IPTV as my main device.
 # epg
 Pre-built XMLTV EPG for channels, updated every 7 days.
 Generated manually.
 **This project didn't contain any IPTV links.** Here are some free IPTV projects: